Indochina Link Vietnam

 Tax Compliance

 Tax filings drive the most frequent compliance deadlines — VAT monthly or quarterly, CIT quarterly provisionals, and annual finalizations within 90 days.
-Tax compliance interacts directly with accounting: your VAS financial statements feed into CIT finalization, VAT input credits depend on proper invoice booking, and PIT withholding requires accurate payroll accounting.
+Tax compliance interacts directly with accounting: the enterprise’s VAS financial statements feed into CIT finalization, VAT input credits depend on proper invoice booking, and PIT withholding requires accurate payroll accounting.

 For a complete breakdown of rates, filing deadlines, incentives, and audit risks, see our Vietnam Tax System hub →.